kyle-naumann/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+JSON web tokens are stored client side and are sent from the client to the server each time there is an API call.
+It is then validated by the user.
+Session are stored on the server and validate which users are logged in.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+Bcryptjs uses an algorithm to hash the created passwords.
+It then adds a random salt string to the hashed password to help make the password more difficult to recognize and decrypt.

 3. How are unit tests different from integration and end-to-end testing?

+Unit tests are for individual components, and focus on making sure that isolated component works.
+Integration tests see how components or pieces of code work together.
+End to End tests the entire application.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+It gives you a framework to show you where you should focus your attention.
+As you work backward from what you want the code to do, you can then write the tests to provide the desired result.